goliatone/application-core/docs/GETTING_STARTED_GUIDE.md

 ## Getting Started

+In order to develop **core.io** applications you will need to have Node.js and npm installed.
+You can follow instructions in the [Node.js][node] website to download and install these dependencies on your computer.

 **core.io** is compromised of multiple modules each distributed as a Node.js package through [npm][npm] or other package managers.

-In order to develop **core.io** applications you need to have Node.js and npm installed.
-You can follow instructions in the [Node.js][node] website to download and install these dependencies on your computer.

 The fastest way to get up and running is by installing and using the [core CLI tool][core.io-cli] which enables you to create new projects using the command line.
 You can read more about the **core.io** CLI tool in it's [documentation][core.io-cli-docs] page.